ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 </div>
 ```

+> The top level div is marked as `elements="elementStore"`, this tells elements to link this to the given store.
+Use the `elements` attribute by itself to denote that the element is the root element.

 ### State Bindings `$`

 These indicate a variable that exists in the store.
 These are reactive and available to the element and child elements.

-The $store variable is a reserved keyword for linking a store to the element.
-This is where you define functions and where complexity should be handled.

 ### Handlers `@`